 Backpacking Gear List Weight Overview

 While by no means am I an “ultra-light” thru hiker with minimal setups I do strive to have the lightest pack possible.
 I find the lighter my pack the more I enjoy the trip and can focus on my surroundings rather than suffering hauling a heavy load.
-Using the image below for my full backpacking gear list here is my most recent trip weigh in.
+Using the image below for my full backpacking gear list here is my most recent trip weigh in using the LighterPack website.

 I hope this article helps you out as you optimize and build your backpacking gear list.
 I am thinking of making a few changes to my equipment and currently looking at a lighter shorter sleeping pad and trying a Thermarest down quilt rather than a bag.
 For non-alpine trips and longer thru style hikes I also want to look into minimal lightweight 38-45 litre packs like the Osprey Levity 45.